Dealership and private party financing with loyalty discounts.

 What are the benefits of a Bank of America auto loan?

 - Quick approval.
 Applying for your loan online can be quick, with approval in as little as 60 seconds.
-This can help you set your budget and get started shopping for your car.

 What to watch out for

-What information do I need to apply?
+How do I apply?

 Your loan approval and interest rate are locked in for 30 days from the date you submit your original loan.
 To access your loan application, log in to your online account.
 You can access your saved application for 30 days.